 GPS trackers work using cellular data so you’ll need to have access to towers in order for them to work, as well as a cellular service or a SIM card.

 No matter how safe you keep your pet or how well trained he is to stay in the garden after going over the best dog training books, the fact remains dogs get lost, they go missing and they can get stolen.
 Thankfully with the technology available today we’re able to keep an eye on our pets when we can’t be with them.
-Are you using a dog GPS tracker at the moment?
+Are you using the best dog tracker at the moment to ensure your dogs safety?
 Which one is it and are you happy with it?
 Let us know in the comments below.